+Engineer Jack Bartholomew was promoted to Chief Engineer in summer of 1961 (Bonham was gone by this time), and soon there after a new Director of Engineering was hired, Fred Heyden.
 Green and Knazick weren't musicians or engineers, and they really didn't have very much experience in operations or manufacturing.
 In late 1961, they hired Rual Cogswell to be the Director of Operations and run everything at the Torrance facility.
 Prior to this post, Cogswell was the manager of television and radio manufacturing at the nearby Magnavox plant.

 With Cogswell installed to run day to day operations in Torrance, Green and Knazick busied themselves on the east coast.
 Green acquired the assets a tape recorder manufacturer, General Magnetics and put his friend Irv Kappy in charge of it.
 Green also started a new business division under Estey called Cine-Box, a video jukebox type of device that he started importing through one of his manufacturing connections in Italy.
 There is no evidence that either of these new Estey divisions ever had any success.